 The Premium Class Coach on the SGR – Let’s Talk about it!

 Do we need another SGR post on this blog?
 Yes!
 Yes, we do!
-Because this one is about the SGR premium class coach Kenya Railways Corporation recently introduced.
+Because this one is about the SGR premium class coach that Kenya Railways Corporation recently introduced.
 I got to experience it firsthand during my “Safari and the Beach” trip, and I’m excited to share all the details with you!

 My recent railway journey took me across Kenya’s beautiful landscapes, from the bustling capital of Nairobi to the coastal city of Mombasa.
 I then travelled from Mombasa to Voi, the gateway town to Tsavo National Park, before completing the circuit back to Nairobi.